JonZeolla/Lab/Beginner/Hints/Step1-Hint1.md

       * Accept the license agreement then be sure to check "Add Ruby executables to your PATH" and "Associate .rb and .rbw files with this Ruby installation" before clicking Install.
 ![Step1-Hint1_Windows_1.png](https://raw.githubusercontent.com/JonZeolla/Presentation_Materials/Password-Cracking_2015-09-24/Beginner/.Screenshots/Step1-Hint1_Windows_1.png)
 3. Hashcat
-  * If you have an NVIDIA card:
+  * If you have a NVIDIA GPU:
     * `Start-Process -FilePath "C:\Program Files\WinRAR\WinRAR.exe" -ArgumentList "x -IBCK -o+ cudaHashcat-1.37.7z" ; cd cudaHashcat-1.37`
-  * If you have an AMD card:
+  * If you have an AMD GPU:
     * `Start-Process -FilePath "C:\Program Files\WinRAR\WinRAR.exe" -ArgumentList "x -IBCK -o+ oclHashcat-1.37.7z"; cd oclHashcat-1.37`
+  * If you have no discrete GPU or only want to use your CPU:
+    * `Start-Process -FilePath "C:\Program Files\WinRAR\WinRAR.exe" -ArgumentList "x -IBCK -o+ hashcat-0.50.7z" ; cd hashcat-0.50`

 ## Linux
 ### Required
 1. Hashcat
   * Decompress the password lists.
     * `cd .Storage/Lists/`
-TODO:  Add the correct Linux command(s)
+    * `unzip *.zip ; gunzip *.gz ; bunzip2 *.bz2`
+    * `tar -xvf *.tar`
-  * If you have an NVIDIA card, `open cudaHashcat-1.37` otherwise `open oclHashcat-1.37`
+  * If you have a NVIDIA GPU:
-    * Requires a decompression app be installed, such as Keka.
+    * `7z x cudaHashcat-1.37 ; cd cudaHashcat-1.37`
+      * This assumes that p7zip is installed.
+If it isn't run `sudo apt-get install p7zip`, `sudo yum install p7zip`, or another method to install p7zip as appropriate.
-  * If you have an NVIDIA card, `cd cudaHashcat-1.37` otherwise `cd oclHashcat-1.37`
+  * If you have an AMD GPU:
+    * `7z x oclHashcat-1.37 ; cd oclHashcat-1.37`
+      * This assumes that p7zip is installed.
+If it isn't run `sudo apt-get install p7zip`, `sudo yum install p7zip`, or another method to install p7zip as appropriate.
+  * If you have no discrete GPU or only want to use your CPU:
+    * `7z x hashcat-0.50.7z ; cd hashcat-0.50`
 2. Ruby
   * Debian or Ubuntu systems\*
     * `sudo apt-get install ruby`